comit-network/comit-rs/README.md

 Contributions are welcome, please visit [CONTRIBUTING](CONTRIBUTING.md) for more details.

-If you have any question please [reach out to the team in our Gitter chat](https://gitter.im/comit-network/community)!
+If you have any question please [reach out to the team in our Matrix channel](https://app.element.io/#/room/#comit:matrix.org)!

 ## License